aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/retries-timeouts.md

 Max Number of Attempts | 3
 Max Back Off Delay | 20 seconds

-When a retryable error occurs while invoking your request, the standard retryer will use it's provided configuration to delay and subsequently retry the request.
+When a retryable error occurs while invoking your request, the standard retryer will use its provided configuration to delay and subsequently retry the request.
 Retries add to the overall latency of your request, and you must configure retryer if the default configuration does not meet your application requirements.